 Outcome Action Who When Co-benefits Regional and local policy and strategy supports delivery that maximises We will develop a sub-regional Electric Vehicle Strategy and future development, as outlined in UKs 'Taking Charge - the Electrical Vehicle Infrastructure Strategy.
-SYMCA 2023 † m investment, collaboration and regional network coverage and consistency.
+SYMCA 2023 † investment, collaboration and regional network coverage and consistency.
 We will continue to review parking tariffs.
 SCC Annually The needs of people and communities that might find decarbonising vehicles more We will ensure a just transition to accessible charging network by working with disability interest groups and lobby for further government guidance on provision if required.
-SCC/Others Ongoing ↑ ∨ difficult are supported to enable improved travel choices.
-We will design in booking systems into charging hubs to reduce anxiety about accessible charging bays being available for use.
+SCC/Others Ongoing ↑ ♥ difficult are supported to enable improved ravel choices.
+We will keep innovative solutions such as cable channels and gulleys under review as the outcomes of trials are further understood, technology developed and practical issues explored You cannot currently install a cable gully or channel in the public highway SCC Summer 2024 • We will design in booking systems into charging hubs to reduce anxiety about accessible charging bays being available for use.
 SCC March 2024 ↑ ♥ We will continue to prioritise Motability EV/scooter charging requests in our council housing.
 SCC Ongoing ↑ ♥ We will explore options to facilitate ultra-low emission car club development in Sheffield.
-SCC March 2024 † We will develop an online portal for residents, businesses, and visitors to suggest locations for new EV chargepoints to inform future planning and vision.
-SCC 2023 † Accelerated delivery of a catalysing We will ensure that the council's existing network of chargers are maintained and operational.
-SYMCA/SCC Ongoing ↑ ♥ ↑ number of chargers within a commercially sustainable electric vehicle charging network.
+SCC March 2024 Å We will develop an online portal for residents, businesses, and visitors to suggest locations for new EV chargepoints to inform future planning and vision.
+SCC 2023 Ť Accelerated delivery of a catalysing We will ensure that the council's existing network of chargers are maintained and operational.
+SYMCA/SCC Ongoing ↑ ♥ number of chargers within a commercially sustainable electric vehicle charging network.
 We will continue to utilise publicly available toolkits to maximise shared knowledge and facilitate pilots of emerging and innovative technologies where feasible to understand application and scalability in Sheffield.
 SCC 2023 ↑ ♥ We will access funding and private investment to roll out a programme of publicly available electric vehicle charging points, subject to approval of appropriate delivery model as necessary.
-SCC 2023-24 血 We will develop a detailed delivery plan for public charging infrastructure in Sheffield which delivers and builds on this routemap and the SYMCA strategy.
-SCC 2024 ↑ ♥ The economy in Sheffield grows to provide the services required to support We will undertake work to understand the city's need for electric vehicle servicing and support for residents and businesses in 'going electric'.
-SCC 2024 Ť decarbonising vehicles.
+SCC 2023-24 1 We will develop a detailed delivery plan for public charging infrastructure in Sheffield which delivers and builds on this routemap and the SYMCA strategy.
+SCC 2024 ↑ ♥ The economy in Sheffield grows to provide he services required to support We will undertake work to understand the city's need for electric vehicle servicing and support for residents and businesses in 'going electric'.
+SCC 2024 1 decarbonising vehicles.
 We will monitor the development of hydrogen locally and nationally as an alternative to electric vehicles for buses, RCVs, HGVs and specialist plant, and explore the opportunity to develop a local hydrogen economy.
-SCC Ongoing ش The city offers greater modal choice over private vehicles and invests in the All newly licensed taxis and private hire vehicles will be required to be zero emission from 2027, and licensees incentivised through longer licenses for zero emission capable vehicles.
-SCC 2023 ↑ ♥ transition to zero-carbon public and Electric bus charging facilities to be introduced to Pond Street Bus Station.
-SYMCA Late 2023 \ private hire transport.
-Sheffield Hallam University will deliver an all EV fleet by 2024 and work to support EV travel by staff and students through the actions laid out in its Travel Plan 2023-2030 (2024 and ongoing) Sheffield Hallam Ongoing † m
+SCC Ongoing he city offers greater modal choice over private vehicles and invests in the All newly licensed taxis and private hire vehicles will be required to be zero emission from 2027, and licensees incentivised through longer licenses for zero emission capable vehicles.
+SCC 2023 ↑ ♥ ransition to zero-carbon public and Electric bus charging facilities to be introduced to Pond Street Bus Station.
+SYMCA Late 2023 • private hire transport.
+Sheffield Hallam University will deliver an all EV fleet by 2024 and work to support EV travel by staff and students through the actions laid out in its Travel Plan 2023-2030 (2024 and ongoing) Sheffield Hallam Ongoing † 血